What Are Substance Abuse Treatment Programs Like?

 If you feel nervous about attending a drug rehab program, you should learn more about the process.
 When you first arrive, a staff member will likely give you a tour of the facility and show you to your room.
-You will need to complete some basic paperwork, which will include questions about your problem and your payment method.
-If you need to withdraw from alcohol or drugs, you will go through the detoxification stage, which lets your body work the substance out of your system, often with the help of medications to manage withdrawal symptoms.
-Most of your time in rehab will be spent attending therapy sessions and meetings during which you will work on getting over your addiction.
+You will need to complete some basic paperwork, which will include questions about your specific substance abuse issues, any additional mental or physical health concerns, and any insurance coverage or other payment methods.

-It doesn't matter if you are a millionaire or you can barely pay your rent; you can still gain admittance to the right treatment center.
+It doesn't matter if you are a millionaire or can barely pay your rent.
+You can likely still gain admittance to the appropriate treatment center for your needs.
 Many programs have financing options, such as paying for your rehab stay in installments.
-If you have insurance, your insurance provider should cover the cost of your stay.
+If you have insurance, your insurance provider should cover the cost for part or all of your stay.

 Should I Travel or Stay Near Home?

 Those who have a solid support system of friends and family can easily get help from a rehab center near their homes.
 If you think that having your loved ones nearby might make the process harder, you might be better off traveling to another area.
 Some people find that they need a fresh start that they can only get from a rehab in another city.